-Name NOMINEES (TERMS EXPIRING IN 2018) Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Marc D. Miller Π 47 Elected to the UHS Board of Directors in May, 2006.
-Appointed President of UHS in May, 2009 and prior thereto served as Senior Vice President and Co-Head of UHS's Acute Care Division since 2007.
+Name TRUSTEES WHOSE TERMS Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since EXPIRE IN 2021 Marc D. Miller Π 48 Mr. Marc D. Miller was elected to the UHS Board of Directors in May, 2006.
+He was appointed President of UHS in May, 2009 and prior thereto served as Senior Vice President and Co-Head of UHS's Acute Care Division since 2007.
 Mr. Marc D. Miller was elected Vice President of UHS in 2005 and has served in various other capacities related to UHS's acute care division since 2000.
 Serves as a member of the Board of Directors of Premier, Inc. He is the son of Alan B. Miller, our Chairman of the Board, Chief Executive Officer and President, and Chairman of the Board and Chief Executive Officer of UHS.
-2008 Gayle L. Capozzalo Π 68 Gayle L. Capozzalo was elected to the Board of Trustees in March, 2018.
-She has served as the Executive Vice President and Chief Strategy Officer of Yale New Haven Health since 1997.
+2008 Gayle L. Capozzalo Π 69 Ms. Capozzalo was formerly the Executive Vice President and Chief Strategy Officer of Yale New Haven Health since 1997.
 Prior thereto, she served as Senior Vice President, Organizational Development at Sisters of Charity of the Incarnate Word Health Care System.
 2018